-The rejection hardware prevents the converse of 1. and 2.
+The rejection hardware prevents the converse of 1, and 2.

-Figures B-2 and B-3 show the rejection pin/bracket combinations employed for the various breaker models and frame sizes.
-As dictated by its intended breaker type, each drawout compartment has its rejection pin(s) installed in positions A, B or C (Figs. B-2 and B-3) along the drawout rails.
+Figure B-2 shows the the rejection pin/bracket combinations employed for the various breaker models and frame sizes.
+As dictated by its intended breaker type, each drawout compartment has its rejection pin(s) installed in positions A, B or C (Fig. B-2) along the drawout rails.
 The AKRU-30/50 fused breakers employ a single bracket while all non-fused breakers employ two brackets.